UniMath/agda-unimath/src/commutative-algebra/radicals-of-ideals-commutative-rings.lagda.md

   forward-inclusion-intersection-radical-of-ideal-Commutative-Ring :
     leq-ideal-Commutative-Ring A
       ( intersection-ideal-Commutative-Ring A
-        ( radical-of-ideal-Commutative-Ring A I)
+        ( ideal-radical-of-ideal-Commutative-Ring A I)
-        ( radical-of-ideal-Commutative-Ring A J))
+        ( ideal-radical-of-ideal-Commutative-Ring A J))
-      ( radical-of-ideal-Commutative-Ring A
+      ( ideal-radical-of-ideal-Commutative-Ring A
         ( intersection-ideal-Commutative-Ring A I J)) forward-inclusion-intersection-radical-of-ideal-Commutative-Ring x (H , K) =
     apply-universal-property-trunc-Prop H